leanprover/reference-manual/README.md

 [runs](https://github.com/leanprover/reference-manual/actions/workflows/update-nightly.yml)
 every six hours.
 It attempts to merge `main` into `nightly-testing` and generate HTML.
 If this succeeds, then the result is pushed to `nightly-testing`.
 If it fails, human intervention is required.

-(Hint: make sure that the toolchain is up-to-date before trying to fix failures of merging main into nightly.)
+It's almost always desirable to maintain the invariant that `nightly-testing` is using a more recent version of `lean` than `main`, but new Lean releases can violate this property.
+In these cases, it's helpful to update the toolchain for `nightly-testing` *before* trying to merge `main` into `nightly-testing`.

 ### Maintaining `nightly-with-manual` in Lean